Full-Time Upper-Year Admission

 - Queen's University does not operate on a semester system; full-time admission to an undergraduate program is possible only in September.

-- Residence accommodation is not available for upper-year applicants.
-To investigate other housing options, visit the Queen's University Community Housing website.
+- Residence accommodation is not guaranteed for upper-year applicants.
+To investigate other housing options, visit the Queen's Community Housing website.